Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Introduction

 of such a family would also be a Hilbert space which could serve as the space of kinematic quantum states we are looking for.
 In order to transform the family $\{\h_\g\}$ into an inductive one we have to define, for every pair $\g'\geq\g$, a linear map $p_{\g'\g}:\h_\g\rightarrow \h_{\g'}$ preserving the scalar product.
 Moreover, for every triple of graphs such that $\g''\geq\g'\geq\g$ the corresponding maps have to satisfy the following consistency condition:

 So far we know how to construct the embeddings $\{p_{\g'\g}\}$ only in the case when the structure group $G$ is {\em compact}.
-In a particular case, when $\g'=\g\cup\g_0 \geq\g$ and $\g,\g_0$ do not have common edges the embedding $p_{\g'\g}$ is of the following form:
+In a particular case, when an edge $e$ does not intersect the edges of a graph $\g$ and $\g':=\g\cup \{e\}$ we have $\g'\geq\g$ and the embedding $p_{\g'\g}$ is of the following form: